larson-group/clubb_release/dash_app/README.md

 the native removal callback; removed IDs are not reused during that dashboard session.
 There is intentionally no generic Plot update operation yet.
 All typed mutations cross the private internal broker boundary before launch.
-The detached broker—not the agent-owned stdio adapter—therefore owns process watchers and terminal job updates.
+The manager-owned broker—not the agent-owned stdio adapter—therefore owns process watchers and terminal job updates.
 Closing or replacing an MCP adapter does not orphan active work; another adapter can reconnect, query the same `job_id`, and cancel it.